Jonathan-Git-Hub-dev/JWT/README.md

 ##### Reset_Send
-this interface initaites the revocer user sequnce by adding an entry to 'Recover_User' and email the user a recovery code, it requires the following data
+this interface initaites the revocer user sequnce by adding an entry to [Recover User](#Recover-User) and email the user a recovery code, it requires the following data
 - email : email of the account to be reset.\

 the calling process recieves nothing when a succesful request is made